olimorris/hledger-forecast/README.md

 ### Roll-ups

-As part of the summarize command, it can be useful to sum-up all of the transactions in your `yaml` file and see what your income and expenditure is over a given period (e.g. "how much profit do I _actually_ make every year?").
+As part of the summarize command, it can be useful to sum-up all of the transactions in your `yaml` file and see what your income and expenditure is over a given period (e.g. "how much profit do I _actually_ make every year when all of my costs are taken into account?").

 In order to do this, custom forecasts need to have the `roll-up` key defined.
-That is, given the custom period you've specified, what number do you need to multiply the amount by in order to get it into an annualised figure.
+That is, given the custom period you've specified, what number do you need to multiply the amount by in order to "roll it up" into an annualised figure.
 Let's look at the example below:

 ```yaml
 custom: